Types of trams: Autonomous Rail Rapid Transit

-Other designs
+Other considerations

-Modern styling
+Styling

 The Socimi Eurotram series was developed by Socimi of Italy.
 It is used by Strasbourg, Milan, and Porto.
 The Eurotram has a modern design that makes it look as much like a train as a tram and has large windows along its entire length.

 Modular design

 The Alstom Citadis tram, flagship of the French manufacturer Alstom, enjoys an innovative design combining lighter bogies with a modular concept for carriages providing more choices in the types of windows and the number of cars and doors.
 The recent Citadis-Dualis, intended to run at up to 100 km/h, is suitable for stop spacings ranging from 500 m to 5 km.
 Dualis is a strictly modular partial low-floor car, with all doors in the low-floor sections.